View the City of Unley Development Plan online.

 If you are going to be responsible for undertaking building work as an owner/builder, you must engage a registered Building Work Supervisor and provide the details to us by completing a Registered Building Work Supervisor Details form.

-DAP is the abbreviation for Development Assessment Panel.
-The DAP is a body of people who consider and make decisions on some development applications in their Council area.
-The role of the DAP is to make impartial and transparent development assessment decisions based on the policies in the Development Plan.
+CAP is the abbreviation for Council Assessment Panel (formerly known as the Development Assessment Panel or DAP).
+The CAP is a body of people who consider and make decisions on some development applications in their Council area.
+The role of the CAP is to make impartial and transparent development assessment decisions based on the policies in the Development Plan.

 No development can commence without written Development Approval from Council.
 If you are intending to undertake any of the following activities, you will need to obtain Development Approval from Council before commencing the work: